-A memory test is commonly used to measure the accuracy or speed of memory.
-However, a memory test can also modify memory, sometimes in a beneficial way.
-For example, Duchastel (1981) showed that students remembered textbook information better if they completed test questions on the information, rather than engaged in an unrelated activity.
-Furthermore, a number of studies have found that testing is even more beneficial than additional study presentations (Carpenter & DeLosh, in press; Carrier & Pashler, 1992; Kuo & Hirshman, 1996, 1997; Wheeler, Ewers, & Buonanno, 2003).
-This benefit for tested over re-studied information is often referred to as the testing effect (see Dempster, 1996, for a review).
+Memory tests are commonly used to measure the accuracy or speed of memory.
+They can also be used to mod-ify memory-sometimes in a beneficial way.
+Duchastel (1981), for example, showed that students remembered textbook information better if they completed test questions on the material instead of engaging in an unrelated activity.
+Furthermore, a number of studies have shown that testing is even more beneficial than additional study presentations (Carpenter & DeLosh, 2006; Carrier & Pashler, 1992; Kuo & Hirshman, 1996, 1997; Wheeler, Ewers, & Buonanno, 2003).
+This benefit for tested as opposed to restudied information is often referred to as the testing effect (see Dempster, 1996, for a review).

-We can shed light on why the testing effect occurs by asking what types of learning benefit from testing.
+We can shed light on why the testing effect occurs by asking what types of learning can benefit from testing.
 Are testing benefits confined to the very items that were retrieved on the test?
 Or do they also occur for items that were on the test but not retrieved?
-If the benefits are confined to the retrieved items, do they only show up when the final test is the same type as the intervening test?
-We examined these questions using cued recall (A $\rightarrow$ B).
-Previous research indicates that a cued recall test (A $\rightarrow$ ?) is more beneficial than re-study (A + B) when the final test is cued recall in the same direction (A $\rightarrow$ ?)
-(Carpenter & DeLosh, 2005; Carrier & Pashler, 1992; Cull, 2000; Izawa, 1969, 1992).
-However, do these benefits also occur when the final test is cued recall in the opposite direction $(? \rightarrow B)$ , or free recall of just the targets (Recall Bs) or cues (Recall As)?
+If the benefits are confined to the retrieved items, do they manifest only when the final and intervening tests are the same?
+We examined these questions using cued recall $(A\rightarrow B)$ .
+Previous research indicates that a cued recall test $(A\rightarrow ?)$ is more beneficial than restudy (A+B) when the final test is cued recall in the same direction $(A\rightarrow ?)$ (Carpenter & DeLosh, 2005; Carrier & Pashler, 1992; Cull, 2000; Izawa, 1969, 1992).
+Do these benefits also occur when the final test is cued recall in the opposite direction $(?\rightarrow B)$ , or free recall of just the targets (Recall Bs) or cues (Recall As)?

 This question has clear practical implications.
-Many have argued that the testing effect may have important and unexploited educational potential (e.g., Chan, McDermott, & Roediger, 2005; Dempster, 1989, 1996; Glover, 1989; McDaniel & Fisher, 1991; Roediger & Karpicke, in press).
-Before concluding this, however, we must know whether these benefits occur for one sort of memory but not for another.
-For example, one's enthusiasm for testing as a way to enhance learning of the German-English correspondence Hund $\leftrightarrow$ Dog would be tempered if a test (Hund $\rightarrow$ ?) enhanced forward recall but not backward recall (? $\rightarrow$ Dog).
-In the current study, we explored the breadth of the testing effect to find out when tests are beneficial, or conceivably harmful, relative to re-study opportunities.
+Many researchers have argued that the testing effect may have important and unexploited educational potential (e.g., Chan, McDermott, & Roediger, 2006; Dempster, 1989, 1996; Glover, 1989; McDaniel & Fisher, 1991; Roediger & Karpicke, 2006).
+Before accepting this assertion, however, we must know whether these benefits occur for all sorts of memory, or solely for one.
+For example, one's enthusiasm for using testing to enhance the learning of the German-English correspondence $Hund\leftrightarrow Dog$ would be tempered if a test ( $Hund\rightarrow$ ?) enhanced forward recall but not backward recall (? $\rightarrow Dog$ ).
+In the present study, we explored the breadth of the testing effect to determine when testing might be beneficial or harmful in comparison with restudy opportunities.

-Experiment 1
+EXPERIMENT 1

 In Session 1, subjects were presented with 40 weakly related cue-target pairs.
-After a study presentation, subjects were then given an additional opportunity to learn each pair.
-This either took the form of an opportunity to re-study the pair (A + B) or a cued recall test (A $\rightarrow$ ?) which was immediately followed by presentation of the pair (A + B).
-The 2 types of additional learning opportunities are referred to here as Study Trials and Test/Study Trials, respectively.
-The duration of the 2 types of trials was always equated in the experiments presented here.
-The following day (Session 2), subjects completed 1 of 4 different types of final tests: cued recall in the same direction (A $\rightarrow$ ?) or opposite direction $(? \rightarrow B)$ as the Test/Study Trial of Day 1, or free recall over just the cues (Recall As), or just the targets (Recall Bs).
+After a study presentation, subjects were given an additional chance to learn each pair.
+This took the form of either restudying the pair (A+B) or taking a cued recall test (A $\rightarrow$ ?) immediately followed by a presentation of the pair (A+B).
+These two types of learning opportunities are referred to here as study trials and test/study trials, respectively, and their duration was always equal.
+The following day (Session 2), subjects completed one of four different types of final tests: cued recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction relative to the test/study trial of Day 1, or free recall Over just the cues (Recall As) or just the targets (Recall Bs).